cgarryZA/advent-of-camel-2025/README.md

 <a href="https://adventofcode.com/2025/day/9"><img src="https://img.shields.io/badge/AoC-Problem-facc15"></a>
 </p>

-This design computes the largest axis-aligned rectangle defined by two points in a set of integer coordinates.

-All points are loaded into RAM as (x, y) pairs.
-The design performs a double nested iteration over point pairs (A, B), computing the inclusive rectangle area defined by their Manhattan extents.
-Absolute differences are computed combinationally, and the resulting width and height are multiplied to form a 128-bit area value.

-A running maximum is maintained across all pairs.
-The nested iteration is implemented using two counters and a small FSM, ensuring each unique pair is evaluated exactly once.

-Although the algorithm is quadratic in the number of points, it maps cleanly to hardware due to its regular memory access pattern and simple arithmetic.
-The final maximum area is emitted once all pairs have been processed.
+This design evaluates all unordered pairs of points in a two-dimensional grid and computes two independent area metrics derived from each pair.

+All input data is streamed into RAM over UART as 32-bit words.
+The input layout consists of a header region followed by a list of point records and a precomputed weighted prefix-sum grid.
+The prefix-sum grid enables constant-time rectangular queries during the pairwise evaluation phase.
+Due to the size of this grid, the implementation uses a large RAM configuration intended for simulation rather than synthesis on the target ULX3S device.

+For part 1, the design computes the maximum axis-aligned rectangle area defined by any pair of points.
+For each pair (𝑖,𝑗), the absolute differences in 𝑥 and 𝑦 coordinates are computed combinationally, expanded to inclusive extents, and multiplied to obtain the rectangle area.
+A running maximum is maintained across all evaluated pairs.

+For part 2, the same pairwise traversal is reused, but each candidate rectangle is additionally validated against the prefix-sum grid.
+For a given pair, the circuit determines the bounding box in grid coordinates and performs four prefix-sum reads corresponding to the corners of the rectangle.
+These values are combined using the inclusion–exclusion rule to compute the total weight contained within the rectangle.
+The rectangle is considered valid if this accumulated sum exactly matches the geometric area computed for part 1.
+Among all valid rectangles, the maximum area is tracked as the part-2 result.

+The nested pair traversal is implemented as a two-level FSM over indices 𝑖 and 𝑗, with explicit staging for RAM reads.
+All memory accesses follow a strict read–consume pattern: addresses are issued in one state and data is consumed in the following state to respect synchronous RAM timing.
+Dual-port RAM is used to allow simultaneous access to point data and prefix-sum entries without stalling the traversal.

+Both parts share the same datapath and control structure; part 2 extends the computation by inserting a short prefix-sum evaluation micro-sequence after each pair is formed.
+Final results for part 1 and part 2 are emitted once all point pairs have been processed.

 <a name="day-10"></a>
 ### Day 10 Part 1